YvosOnTheHub/LabNetApp/README.md

 The section has been tested with the Lab-on-Demand Using "**Trident with Kubernetes and ONTAP v4.0**" which comes with Trident :trident: 20.07 already installed on Kubernetes 1.18.6.
 The numbering has also being aligned with the LoD to make it easier to follow...

-:boom:
-Most labs will be done by connecting with Putty to the RHEL3 host (root/Netapp1!).
+**Most labs will be done by connecting with Putty to the RHEL3 host (root/Netapp1!).
 I assume each scenario will be run in its own directory.
-Also, you will find a README file for each scenario.
+Also, you will find a README file for each scenario.**
-:boom:

 Last, there are plenty of commands to write or copy/paste.
 Try using some of the shortcuts you will find in the the [Addenda0](Kubernetes_v4/Addendum/Addenda00) !

-:boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom:
+:boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom:

 ```diff
 - You may have seen that starting in November 2020, there are now limits on how many pull requests can be done on the Docker Hub.
 - As this lab was created with an _anonymous_ user, please read carefully the Addenda09 before starting this lab.
 ```

-:boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom:
+:boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom: :boom:

 Scenarios
 ---------